 We have outlined areas where our new arrangements with Correla will benefit customers, leading to reduced investment costs to customers when compared to those previously set out in BP21.

-We have also included costs for the replacement of Contact Management Service (CMS) of £1.5m in 2023/24 and £1.1m in 2024/25.
-As with the first draft, these values assume that customers will follow our recommended option to benefit from up front investment from Correla, allowing the service to be consumed on a subscription basis.
-We will be seeking customer views on this approach during the consultations.
+In line with the decision by the CoMC, we have also included costs for the replacement of Contact Management Service (CMS) of £1.5m in 2023/24 and £1.1m in 2024/25.

 CSS Programme